penpendede/airportWeather/README.md

 the availability of METAR information has been confirmed (said METAR information may however be outdated).

 Due to browser security settings you will not be able to open the website using a `file://` url, it needs to be served by a web server.
-You don't have a web server at hand?
-Never mind, just issue `npm run serve`.
-It will start [http-server](https://www.npmjs.com/package/http-server) which will print the URL you can use to connect to it.
-Usually [http://localhost:8080](http://localhost:8080) will do the job.
-BTW: `http-server` also supports `https` - I tried it out, works fine.
+This web server needs to PHP support because accessing (tgftp.nws.noaa.gov)[http://tgftp.nws.noaa.gov] qualifies as cross site scripting and hence requires a.
+The one I use is written in PHP because that's the language supported by most hosters.

 Anyway: Clicking on one of the markers opens a popup that currently just contains a link to the raw METAR data.